 His priorities throughout his terms in office remain steadfastly committed to consumer protection and application of technology for efficiency of the department to serve the state and consumers.
-He is leading the department in making strides in healthcare reform; disaster recovery from flood, tornado, and hurricane events; bail bond industry reform; and reductions in state fire deaths.
+He is leading the department in making strides in healthcare reform; disaster recovery from flood, tornado and hurricane events; bail bond industry reform; and reductions in state fire deaths.

-An active member of the NAIC, Chaney serves on numerous committees, task forces, and working groups.
-Among the issues he is involved in addressing are examination oversight, accounting practices, producer licensing, health insurance and managed care, senior issues, and catastrophe, property, and casualty insurance.
+An active member of the NAIC, Chaney serves on numerous committees, task forces and working groups.
+Among the issues he is involved in addressing are examination oversight, accounting practices, producer licensing, health insurance and managed care, senior issues, catastrophe and property and casualty insurance.

 As Commissioner, he was inducted into the Insurance Hall of Fame at his alma mater, Mississippi State University.
-Chaney was honored with the 2018 Healthcare Leadership

-Award by the Community Health Center Association of Mississippi.
 He received the Distinguished Service Award from the University of Mississippi Risk Management and Insurance program and its Professional Society.
 He has been named one of the top insurance professionals by Insurance Business America Magazine, and was named a Healthcare Hero by the Mississippi Business Journal.

 Commissioner Chaney has served on numerous community development entities and corporate boards.
-He is also a Rotarian and
+He is also a Rotarian and Paul Harris Fellow.